paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2009-09-28-a_cohesive_and_unified_identity_for_british_government.markdown

 Below is a suggestion as to how a unified identity might look, although I'm sure there are far more creative solutions.
 I've no doubt this is a massive project, one that would require a lot of research, and the resulting identity system would need to adapt easily to continual government reorganisation.

-{% figure How a unified identity for the British government might look. %}
+{% figure "How a unified identity for the British government might look" %}
 ![](/assets/images/2009/09/ukgovernmentproposal.png)
 {% endfigure %}